J-TAG/chocal-chat-server/README.md

 # Install

 1. Chocal Chat server application is based on Qt Quick, so you need to install Qt development tools.
-It is tested on Linux Fedora 23 and Windows 10 but not Mac OS (Probably it should run there without any problems).
+It is tested on Fedora 23 but not on Mac or Windows.
+Although it should be run there without any problems.

 2. Clone repository from github and open `ChocalServer.pro` in Qt Creator.